1583 Assembly of Notables: Princes du sang

 For the princes du sang in attendance would be the cardinal de Bourbon, his nephew the cardinal de Vendôme and the marquis de Conti.

 Of the princes du sang, both the Protestant prince de Condé and Protestant king of Navarre would be absent.
 Neither wished to come to the assembly to deliver their remonstrances.
 Navarre declined to attend on the grounds that it was not proper for a prince to deliver a petition.
 The king of Navarre would however send the seigneur de Clervant to Henri, to provide the French king the Protestants' requests.
 The Catholic duc de Montpensier was also absent, Karcher speculates he may have been busy in Vlaanderen, or Dauphiné.

 Princes

 For the princes of sovereign houses in attendance would be the duc de Guise, duc d'Aumale, duc de Mercœur and duc de Nevers.

 The duc de Mayenne and duc d'Elbeuf were both absent from the assembly.
 Karcher puts out the possibility they remained in the provinces so they could be a cause of disorder.

 Favourites

 The chief royal favourites sent representatives to stand for their interests.
 The duc d'Épernon was represented by his elder brother the seigneur de La Valette, while the duc de Joyeuse was represented by his younger brother the comte de Bouchage. Épernon was also present himself.
-Joyeuse could not be in attendance as he was in Roma attempting to secure funds from the Pope.
+Joyeuse could not be in attendance as he was in Rome attempting to secure funds from the Pope.
 The old royal favourite Villequier was in attendance.